 Battery autonomy is the period of time (in minutes or hours) a UPS battery will last for at a specified load level in the event of a power outage.
-In essence, it is how long the inverter will run off battery power.
+In layman’s terms, it is the length of time that the UPS’s inverter will run solely off battery power.

-Autonomy can also be referred to as backup, discharge time, or runtime.
-It is a function of battery charge state, load size, and capacity.
+Autonomy is referred to in many different terms, such as backup, discharge time, or runtime.
+It is a function of the battery set’s state of charge, load size, and overall capacity., amongst other factors

 UPS battery autonomy can support loads for just a few minutes through to several hours, although for longer runtime applications, it is more cost-effective to combine a UPS with a backup generator.

 Adding extra battery strings connected in parallel will increase autonomy, although it is important to consider the charging capabilities of the UPS.

 To size a UPS battery correctly, battery runtime is a factor of the Ampere-hour (Ah) rating of the battery set and the applied load – the lower the load, the longer the runtime for a specific Ah rating.